Wim Hof

 Doctors and medical researchers have tried to explain how Wim Hof can control his mind and body with such precision.

-They have run tests and experiments on Hof, and some of his students to determine their secret and agree they can withstand temperature extremes where others could not.
+They have run tests and experiments on Wim Hof, and some of his students to determine their secret and agree they can withstand temperature extremes where others could not.

 However, they could not pinpoint how The Iceman beats the cold but suggested the Wim Hof Method does act on the sympathetic nervous system and could, in some cases, become effective in reducing the symptoms of autoimmune diseases.